dusterherz/GOG-Galaxy-Suggester/README.md

 A website that recommends a random game to play from your GOG Galaxy library.

 Open your GOG Galaxy database file with this website and it will pick a random game for you.
+Then you can click a platform icon to show it in your **GOG Galaxy** client.

 Visit at: https://sparrowbrain.github.io/GOG-Galaxy-Suggester/